MatthewLaw1/lamatic-nextra-starter-kit2/README.md

 - 📚 **RAG Integration**: Retrieval-Augmented Generation for accurate, context-aware responses
 - ⚡ **Real-time Updates**: Documentation and chatbot automatically stay in sync

-This starter kit includes a fully functional example with two key workflows:
+This starter kit includes a fully functional example with two key flows:
 1. A documentation indexing pipeline that maintains an up-to-date vector store of your content (found in the `flows/index-github-actions.yaml` file)
 2. A document-aware chatbot that leverages your documentation to provide intelligent responses (found in the `flows/document-chatbot.yaml` file)